inercia/evy/doc/testing.rst

 If you are writing a test that involves a client connecting to a spawned server, it is best to not use a hardcoded port because that makes it harder to parallelize tests.
 Instead bind the server to 0, and then look up its port when connecting the client, like this::

-  server_sock = eventlet.listener(('127.0.0.1', 0))
+  server_sock = evy.listener(('127.0.0.1', 0))
-  client_sock = eventlet.connect(('localhost', server_sock.getsockname()[1]))
+  client_sock = evy.connect(('localhost', server_sock.getsockname()[1]))

 Coverage
 --------

 Coverage.py is an awesome tool for evaluating how much code was exercised by unit tests.
-Nose supports it if both are installed, so it's easy to generate coverage reports for eventlet.
+Nose supports it if both are installed, so it's easy to generate coverage reports for evy.
 Here's how:

 .. code-block:: sh

- nosetests --with-coverage --cover-package=eventlet
+ nosetests --with-coverage --cover-package=evy

 After running the tests to completion, this will emit a huge wodge of module names and line numbers.
 For some reason, the ``--cover-inclusive`` option breaks everything rather than serving its purpose of limiting the coverage to the local files, so don't use that.